apex-dev-tools/apex-ls/README.md

   ```

 System test failures relating to the snapshots may highlight regressions.
 Though if an error is expected or the samples have changed, instead use `npm run test-snapshot` to update the snapshots, then commit the changes.

+The tag version of apex-samples used by builds is set in the [build file](.github/workflows/Build.yml).

 ### Release